lune-org/docs/src/content/docs/index.md

 - 🧰 Fully featured APIs for the filesystem, networking, stdio, all included in the small (~5mb zipped) executable
 - 📚 World-class documentation, on the web _or_ directly in your editor, no network connection necessary
 - 🏡 Familiar runtime environment for Roblox developers, with an included 1-to-1 task scheduler port
-- ✏️ Optional built-in library for manipulating Roblox place & model files, and their instances
+- ✏️ Optional standard library for manipulating Roblox place & model files, and their instances

 ## Non-goals